angelasaccone/Java-Projects/README.md

   - Temperature Conversion Table
   - Circle with Circle Driver
-  - Retail with Retail Sample
+  - Retail with Retail Item Sample
-  - Cell Class with GameOfLife Unit Tests
+  - Cell Class with Game Of Life Unit Tests